xvxx/hatter/docs/hurry.md

 Hatter.
 And if you already know both Python and HTML, well, you're an expert, kid.
 Maybe you should be teaching me.

-## Whitespace

-Before we get started, it should be noted that Hatter is more sensitive than other languages when it comes to whitespace.
-You could say it has a mild allergy.
-Like Python, Hatter uses indentation to determine blocks, but like Lisp, it is extremely liberal with what it considers a "word" (aka ident, symbol, variable or function name...).

-In most languages, Math is easy:

-    a-b*c # becomes a - b * c

-In Hatter, you really need to let things breathe:

-    a-b*c      # refers to a variable named "a-b*c"
-    a - b * c  # what you'd expect

-The benefit of this is that Hatter variable names, like HTML tags, can contain a dash (`-`).
-It also means your variable and function names can end in a question mark (`?`), like Ruby.

-<#>
-TODO: Maybe just make the lexer more normal, with the two exceptions of allowing `-` in words and `?` at the end of words.
-</#>

 ## Blocks

 Like Python, CoffeeScript, Nim, and Imba, Hatter is a